Tinram/Go-Notes/README.md

 receiver(c)                  // blocking action until complete
 ```

-+ can receive up to N items after which send operations will block until channel is drained by at least n-1 item
++ can receive up to *n* items after which send operations will block until channel is drained by at least *n - 1* item
-+ if channel full, goroutine blocked until space available; sync operations decoupled
++ if channel is full, goroutine blocked until space available; sync operations decoupled
-+ when `main()` executes `<–c`, waits for value to be sent
++ when `main()` executes, `<–c`, waits for value to be sent
 + when goroutine function executes `c <– value`, waits for receiver
 + both sender and receiver must be ready to communicate, otherwise wait &ndash; channels both communicate and synchronise, yet even if buffered, are blocking &ndash; however, explicit non-blocking channels are created using `select`